 Tie-down points for enclosure anchorage to the building structure or foundation require using mounting plates as shown in Switchgear as Tested Anchor Assembly, page 35.
 Mounting plates (supplied by Schneider Electric) are welded to the enclosure base channels and accept anchor attachments to the building structure or foundation.
-Equipment installations must be anchored using all enclosure tie-down points as shown in Typical Single Aisle Floor Plan (Not for Construction), page 15 and Typical Common Aisle Floor Plan (Not for Construction), page 16 for outdoor applications.
+Equipment installations must be anchored using all enclosure tie-down points as shown in Single Aisle Floor Plan: Standard 36 in.
+(914 mm) Wide Unit (Not for Construction), page 15 and Common Aisle Floor Plan: Standard 36 in.
+(914 mm) Wide Unit (Not for Construction), page 16 for outdoor applications.